EmerisHQ/demeris/README.md

 A potential way of solving this in the future would be if we provide 2 ways of running Emeris in development:

 1. with simulated chains where we ourselves manage the data locally which you could locally change (so least dependencies)
-2. with running multiple chains testnets
+2. by running multiple chains testnets

 For the time being, if you want a fully functioning version of Emeris: